dafyddthomas/gatetimes/README.md

 - `/gate-times` and `/gate-times/{YYYY-MM-DD}` - gate raise and lower times extracted from `GateTimes2025.pdf`.

+Tide, weather and gate time data are cached in memory and refreshed every 12&nbsp;hours.
+All timestamps returned by the API are expressed in local ISO format for Conwy, North Wales.

 Copy `.env.example` to `.env` and fill in your `WORLDTIDES_KEY` and `OPENWEATHER_KEY`.